 - “Not only that, but we even boast of our afflictions, knowing that affliction produces endurance, and endurance, proven character, and proven character, hope, and hope does not disappoint, because the love of God has been poured out into our hearts through the holy Spirit that has been given to us.”
 (Romans 5:3-5)

 - “Consider it all joy, my brothers, when you encounter various trials, for you know that the testing of your faith produces perseverance.
 And let perseverance be perfect, so that you may be perfect and complete, lacking in nothing.”
 (James 1:2-4)

 - “Whoever wishes to come after me must deny himself, take up his cross, and follow me.”
 (Matthew 16:24b)

 - “May the eyes of your hearts be enlightened, that you may know what is the hope that belongs to his call, what are the riches of glory in his inheritance among the holy ones, and what is the surpassing greatness of his power for us who believe.”
 (Ephesians 1:18-19a)

 - “For God so loved the world that he gave his only Son, so that everyone who believes in him might not perish but might have eternal life.”
 (John 3:16)

 - “And behold, I am with you always, until the end of the age.”
 (Matthew 28:20b)

 Prayer for the Day

-with the grace of Your Holy Spirit,
+who lives and reigns with You in the unity of the Holy Spirit,